Insulin Pumps Explained

 Insulin pumps and glucose sensors

 Insulin pump technology is moving - fast!
-Which is great news for people with diabetes.
+This progress is positive for people with diabetes.

-Some insulin pumps can integrate with certain continuous glucose monitors (CGMs) to continuously adapt and automatically deliver basal insulin according to your personal needs.
+Some insulin pumps can integrate with certain glucose sensors (also known as continuous glucose monitors, or CGMs) to continuously adapt and automatically deliver basal insulin according to your personal needs.

 We’ll look at this in more detail in a different module.